wgoodall01/wikipath/README.md

 1. It starts with a full, compressed Mediawiki dump.
 You can get these from [dumps.wikimedia.org](https://dumps.wikimedia.org/).

-1. The first pass, running `wikipath index`, converts that dump to a smaller, compressed binary format which only contains article titles and link destinations.
+1. The first pass, running `wikipath index`, converts the mediawiki dump to a smaller, compressed binary format which only contains article titles and link destinations.
 This file is ~15x smaller, and much faster to parse, which causes a ~20x speedup in loading the articles into memory.
-It decompresses and parses every bzip stream in parallel for better performance, but this step still takes by far the longest.
+It parses each of the multistream archive's bzip streams in parallel for better performance, but this step still takes by far the longest.

 1. When starting the program, with `wikipath start`, it will load that binary file into memory.
 Each article is allocated a struct of its title and an array of pointers to other articles.

-1. Then, to build the index, it fills out the article structs.
+1. To build the index, it fills out the article structs with pointers to other articles.
 For each article, it will A) fill out an array of article pointers representing the articles it links to, and B) fill out another array of pointers to articles which link to it.
 The set of textual links are deleted to save memory.

 1. To find the path between two articles, it will run Dijkstra's algorithm bidirectionally between the starting and ending articles.
 For each article, it will store the path from the start/end node at which the article was originally encountered.
 If the search encounters an article with a path coming from the opposite direction, it will terminate and return a result.